Churro stuffed French toast coated in cinnamon sugar, topped with syrup.

 Instructions

-• In a large shallow bowl, whisk together eggs, whole milk, vanilla extract, ground cinnamon, and a pinch of salt until fully combined.
+• In a large bowl, whisk together the eggs, whole milk, sugar, and vanilla extract until fully combined.

 Notes